 Even with those downsides in mind, bentonite clay can serve homes in consistently moist areas well.
-Toledo, OH, for example, sees a fair amount of rain throughout the summer and an equivalent amount in lake effect snow during the winter.
+Cleveland, OH, for example, sees a fair amount of rain throughout the summer and an equivalent amount in lake effect snow during the winter.
 That consistent exposure to water will keep bentonite injections healthy, allowing them to continually protect your home.

 However, if the weather dries out, your bentonite injections can turn against you.
 These injections react poorly to long bouts of dry weather, to the point where the particles you’ve injected around your foundation can shrink and leave significant gaps behind.
 Your foundation can readily sink and settle into those gaps, resulting in cracks and other damage.

 As such, it may be smart to invest in an irrigation system if you want to use bentonite soil injections to protect your home from water damage.
 This way, you can continue to provide your soil with the moisture it needs to stay healthy, even if the weather starts to take a turn for the drier.